Thomas Doty – Storyteller

-Since 1981, master Native American storyteller Thomas Doty has visited thousands of schools throughout the country.
+Since 1981, master native storyteller Thomas Doty has visited thousands of schools throughout the country.
 Doty has a variety of performances available for grades K-12.
 For native people, stories have been a teaching-tool-of-choice for thousands of years.

 Education is naturally built into native stories, the core of Doty's art.
-Storytelling is the way Native Americans have been learning about themselves for centuries.
-Their history and folklore, their beliefs, even practical things like how to build a house, and where the best huckleberries are in the mountains.
-Everything is passed along through the stories.
+Storytelling is the way native people have been learning about themselves for centuries.

-Thomas Doty's storytelling performances are innovative and vibrant.
-They dramatize native wisdoms and teachings in ways that profoundly connect students to themselves, as well as to cultural traditions.
+Thomas Doty's performances dramatize native wisdoms and teachings in ways that profoundly connect students to themselves and each other, as well as to cultural traditions.

 "Mr. Doty's presentation was very powerful.
 He taught us a side of history which is generally not taught."

 "Mr. Doty is a storyteller, but he makes the story stay with you for the rest of your life."

 "He actually reached into his story, he was so passionate.
 For some reason it didn't feel like he was telling a story, it felt like he was the story."

 8th Grade Students, Cascade Middle School, Eugene, OR

 "We came back to class and my kids were soooo excited about your stories.
 They loved them and the way you told them.
 I was able to then make a connection with their stories they are writing.
 These kinds of experiences are so good for our kids, and I just wanted to make sure you knew how much we appreciated you."

 5th Grade Teacher, Three Rivers School, Sunriver, OR